onnx/onnx/docs/Operators.md

   Clip operator limits the given input within an interval.
 The interval is specified by the inputs 'min' and 'max'.
 They default to numeric_limits::lowest() and numeric_limits::max(), respectively.
+  When 'min' is greater than 'max', the clip operator sets all the 'input' values to the value of 'max'.

 #### Version